 So, what were the human rights issues that these heroes and heroines campaigned about?

 Add to this list the multitude of other issues that have been raised in this year’s IWD blog series, and you really start to see how women are still the ‘subordinate’ sex.
 In a world that is so advanced in so many ways, it’s astonishing how much progress still needs to be made to achieve gender equality.
 To quote one woman who attended the Women’s March in Paris in 2017 - “we don’t want to subjugate you, we just want to be equal.
 What’s so scary about that?”.

-Whilst I don’t want to be all doom and gloom, and applaud the amazing progress that has been made to advance women’s rights, as Alison Burdick said in her blog, we can’t make any further progress without continuing to point out these persisting inequalities.
+Whilst I don’t want to be all doom and gloom, and applaud the amazing progress that has been made to advance women’s rights, as we have said in our previous blog, we can’t make any further progress without continuing to point out these persisting inequalities.
 This means talking about them, blogging about them, marching to raise awareness, pulling people up on their casual sexist comments, querying the waitress/waiter about why they’ve automatically handed the card machine to your boyfriend without even asking who’s paying the bill… and of course, using the power of the hashtag to #PressforProgress.

 Women’s rights are human rights.
 And until gender inequality is stamped out in all its forms, IWD will continue to be celebrated.
 What’s so scary about that?

 IWD is an opportunity to build on the progress that has been made towards gender parity and to celebrate the achievements of women on a global scale.
 This year, #PressforProgress.

 Skip to content Home About Us Insights Services Contact Accessibility